Grains de café Arabica de spécialité triés à la main

 1. What is Arabica coffee?

-Arabica coffee, also known by its scientific name Coffea arabica , is the most prized and widely cultivated species in the world.
-Known for its subtle aromas and complex flavors, this species accounts for approximately 60% of the world's coffee production.
-Arabica coffee beans are often preferred for their sweetness and low acidity, making them an ideal choice for premium coffee lovers.
-Grown primarily in mountainous regions, Arabica coffee beans require specific conditions to reveal their full aromatic potential.
-Whether you are a coffee enthusiast or a professional in the industry, understanding the specificities of Arabica will allow you to fully appreciate this exceptional beverage.
+Arabica coffee, also known by its scientific name Coffea arabica, is the most prized and cultivated species in the world.
+Recognized for its subtle aromas and complex flavors, this species accounts for approximately 60% of global coffee production.
+Arabica coffee beans are often preferred for their sweetness and low acidity, making them an ideal choice for lovers of high-quality coffee.
+Primarily grown in mountainous regions, Arabica coffee beans require specific conditions to reveal their full aromatic potential.
+Whether you are a coffee lover or a professional in the industry, understanding the specific characteristics of Arabica will allow you to fully appreciate this exceptional beverage.

 2. History and Origins of Arabica Coffee